kellytowle/dog-app/README.md

 Launches the test runner in the interactive watch mode.<br>

-Additionally, I have checked in a run configuration for use in JetBrains IDEs (WebStorm, PhpStorm, IntelliJ, etc.) located [here](https://github.com/kellytowle/dog-app/tree/master/.idea/runConfigurations/Jest.xml)
+Alternatively, I have checked in a run configuration for use in JetBrains IDEs (WebStorm, PhpStorm, IntelliJ, etc.) located [here](https://github.com/kellytowle/dog-app/tree/master/.idea/runConfigurations/Jest.xml)

 #### `npm run build`